From $58K to $82K in 24 Weeks: How Transitioning to CEO Before Crisis Unlocked Growth

 None of that would’ve happened at 20% strategic time.

 Client reaction: Zero clients complained about not working with the founder directly.
-2 clients specifically praised the team member's work quality.
-Fear of “clients want the founder” was unfounded.
+2 clients specifically praised the team member’s work quality.
+The fear that “clients want the founder” turned out to be unfounded.

 Week 8: Refinement

-Adjustment 1: Kept 3 key accounts personally (high-value relationships).
-Rest fully delegated.
-Brought strategic time to 33 hours weekly.
+Adjustment 1: Kept 3 key accounts personally (high-value relationships) and fully delegated the rest.
+This brought strategic time to 33 hours each week.

 Adjustment 2: Created an escalation framework.
-The team now knew exactly when to loop the founder versus decide for themselves.
-Reduced escalations from 8 to 3 weekly.
+The team now knew exactly when to involve the founder versus decide on their own.
+Escalations dropped from 8 to 3 each week.

 Adjustment 3: Protected strategic time on the calendar.
-Blocked Tuesday/Thursday mornings as “founder focus time.”
-No meetings, no Slack.
-Just strategic work.
+Blocked Tuesday and Thursday mornings as “founder focus time” with no meetings and no Slack, just strategic work.

-Week 8 result: New role felt sustainable.
-The team is confident with the new responsibilities.
-Quality maintained.
-Strategic work is actually happening.
+Week 8 result: The new role felt sustainable.
+The team was confident in their new responsibilities.
+Quality was maintained, and strategic work was actually getting done.

 Week 9-10: Role Definition Lock